FAQs & Fees

 Do you prescribe medication?

 I am not qualified to prescribe psychiatric or other medications.
 I do, however, collaborate with local providers if you are in need of medication management.
+Please let me know and I am happy to provide you with referrals.

 How do I get a copy of my therapy records?